 Roger loved them, and asked Bob what he should ask for when he came in to eat the next time.
 Bob told him to ask for “Chicken George” because that was the name of the cook who made it.
 The news of this new chicken dish spread with people coming in requesting it before it even made it on the menu!
 Word of mouth had made Chicken George famous.

-Named after the cook who brought it into the restaurant, the four Candlelight Inn Restaurants now serve an average of 6,000 pounds of Chicken George each week.
+Named after the cook who brought it into the restaurant, the three Candlelight Inn Restaurants now serve an average of 6,000 pounds of Chicken George each week.
 Chicken George tenders are now available in its original hand-battered version, grilled, prime (grilled with our prime seasonings) or buffalo.
-Or try our fan-favorite Sweet & Sour George, Mac & George, or the Georgie sandwich!
+Or try our fan-favorite Sweet & Sour George, Mac & George, or the Georgie wrap!

 Our fresh, famous chicken tenders (also known as chicken strips or chicken fingers), hand-battered and deep fried to perfection, served with our house special, Jan's sauce.
 Named after Candlelight Inn founder Bob Prescott's wife, Jan's sauce is a vinegar- and mayonnaise-based sauce, but the recipe is top secret!